-In addition to tuition, room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Lincoln University.

-Room and board at Lincoln University costs $11,009 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the school dining facilities.
+Room and board at Lincoln University is $11,314 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.
 Students who live off campus but still want to use the dining facilities can pay for a meal plan.
 The cost of a mean plan, or board-only, is $5,972.

-Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Many schools offer resources for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The cost of getting around in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
+The total cost of getting around in college depends on a few key factors.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus walkable?
 Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
+All of these questions can make a big difference in your estimated cost of transportation.
 At Lincoln University, freshman are allowed to park on campus.

-A school's location can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city might be costly, but there may be more buses, trains and low-cost flight options to actually get to school.
-The Lincoln University campus is in a rural setting in Pennsylvania, not far from Philadelphia.
+On the other hand transportation in a city is sometimes costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+The Lincoln University campus is located in a rural area in Pennsylvania, not far from Philadelphia.

-Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending Lincoln University.
+Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Lincoln University.